After moving 10 times in 11 years, getting rid of clutter became a way of life for our family.

 That’s unfair to you, if you want to reclaim the space.

 Give your kids a reasonable timeframe by which they need to pick up their things.

 Remind them about the financial incentives to de-cluttering.

 If the kids don’t take their stuff, offer to put their things in a storage facility where they can pay a monthly fee.

 Do you feel guilty because it’s an irreplaceable item?

-If you don’t want to throw something away because it evokes happy memories, or because it’s irreplaceable, determine whether a picture of the item would suffice.
-If not, you may want to hold onto it.
+If you don’t want to throw something away because it evokes happy memories or because it’s irreplaceable, determine whether a picture of the item would suffice.

-For those items that are too difficult to deal with, focus on all of the easier ones first when you are going through the purging process.
+For those items that are too difficult to deal with, focus on the easier ones when you are purging.

 How To Make Getting Rid of Clutter Easier for Everyone